 How to Renew Car Registration in Indiana

-Applying for car registration renewal in Indiana is a mandatory process that you must complete before your vehicle’s license plates expire.
+Applying for car registration renewal in Indiana is a mandatory process that you must complete before your vehicle’s registration expire.
 Failure to do so may result in a penalty and late fees when you do decide to renew your registration credentials.

-To apply for tag renewal before your vehicle’s license plates expire, you may choose to submit your application materials online, by mail or in person at a local branch of the Indiana Bureau of Motor Vehicles (BMV).
+To apply for registration tag renewal before it expires, you may choose to submit your application materials online, by mail or in person at a local branch of the Indiana Bureau of Motor Vehicles (BMV).

 If you need to provide the BMV with any supporting documents prior to renewal, however, you must renew your credentials in person or by mail rather than online.
-To learn more about the steps you must take to renew your registration credentials, review the information below.
+To learn more about the process to renew your registration credentials, review the information below.

 The BMV allows you to renew registration online, in person or by mail, unless you need to submit any special documentation along with your standard application credentials.
 If your application requires you to submit a completed tax form, for instance, you cannot renew your credentials online.
 In situations such as these, you must renew in person or by mail.